 ECW's FER investment modality addresses immediate and urgent education needs when a crisis suddenly occurs or escalates.
-ECW strives to deliver funds promptly after the onset of an emergency through existing relevant emergency education coordination mechanisms, including the Education Cluster, the Refugee Education Working Group, and the Education in Emergencies Working Group.
+ECW strives to deliver funds promptly after the onset of an emergency through existing coordination mechanisms for education in emergencies, including the Education Cluster. the Refugee Education Working Group, and the Education in Emergencies Working Group.

 The size of the ECW investment is determined by the level of need, the scale of the response, available financial resources, and the implementation capacity of partners.
-In 2023, ECW approved \$35.4 million for new FERs to be implemented in 11 countries.
-The newly started FERs responded to a range of crises, including a health emergency, an economic crisis, armed conflict conflict and forced displacement, and climate and natural disasters.
+In 2023, ECW approved \$35.4 million for new FERs to be implemented in 11 countries (Box 1).
+The new FERs responded to a range of crises, including a health emergency, an economic crisis, armed conflict and forced displacement, and climate-induced for new FERs to be implemented in 11 countries approved in 2023

 Noticeably, ECW continued to actively invest in larger funding envelopes per FER grant.
-In 2023, FER grants initiated in 2023 had an average value \$2.7 million.
+In 2023, FER grants initiated in 2023 had an average value of \$2.7 million.
 85% of FER grants approved in 2023 had a value of \$2 million or above.
-For the previous strategic plan period 2018-2022, the average value of a FER grant was \$1.1 million, and 14.5% of FER grants had a value of \$2 million or above.
+For the 2018-2022 strategic plan period, the average value of a FER grant was \$1.1 million, and 14.5% of FER grants had a value of \$2 million or above.